septentrio-gnss/G5Dot/README.md

 ### Insert in NVIDIA Orin development kit
 M.2_mosaicG5 can be easily connected to the NVIDIA Jetson board as shown:
 <img src="/pictures/Jetson & mosaic.png" width="80%">
-You can insert the board on underneath the NVIDIA board
+You can insert the board on the underside of the NVIDIA Jetson board

 #### Pinout for M.2 Key_A+E Connector
 <img src="/pictures/m.2key a+e.png" width="40%">